On the growth of logarithmic difference of meromorphic functions and a Wiman-Valiron estimate: Introduction

 \section{Introduction}

 It was shown by Ablowitz, Herbst and Halburd \cite{AHH} and Halburd and Korhonen \cite{HK-2} (see also \cite{HK-5}) that the integrability of the discrete Painlev\'e equations in the complex plane can be characterised by the finite Nevanlinna order of growth of meromorphic solutions.
-A crucial role played in their Nevanlinna theory approach is some difference versions of logarithmic derivative estimate which were established in \cite{HK-1} and independently by us in \cite{CF-1}.
-We show in a subsequent paper that given $\varepsilon>0$, there exists a set $E\subset (1,\infty)$ of $|z|=r$ of finite logarithmic measure, so that
+A crucial role is played in their Nevanlinna theory approach is some difference versions of the logarithmic derivative estimates which were established in \cite{HK-1} and independently by us in \cite{CF-1}.
+Such estimates were applied in a number of applications recently (see e.g. \cite{HKLRT}).
+We show in a subsequent paper \cite{CF-2} that given $\varepsilon>0$, there exists a set $E\subset (1,\infty)$ of $|z|=r$ of finite logarithmic measure, so that